 Fact: It only takes two to three weeks – when you’ll have to wear an ace bandage around your head – to recover from an otoplasty.
 Swelling and bruising usually resolves in one or two weeks.
 You will need to sleep on your back with your head elevated for two weeks following surgery.
 Children can usually go back to school in one week and back to their normal activities in two weeks.
 People who wear glasses should not rest them on their ears for at least two weeks.

 Neither you nor your child should feel sensitive about how your ears look.
 If you do, schedule an appointment with an otoplasty specialist today.

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 Dr. Weigel sees patients in our Huntersville office.
 To schedule an appointment with him or any of our facial plastic surgery doctors, call 704-295-3000.
 You can also request an appointment online or through myCEENTAchart.

 Leave a Comment

 Back to News